MarijaAvramovic/landing-page/README.md

 # landing-page
 For this project  I ll be creating an entire web page.

-I modified and substituted my own content into this design.
-The image used instead of the placeholder, the creator of the image - website Pixabay.

 Tru project I used commit early & often.